Trek to the Stars: The Best Celestial Camping in Washington

 Whether it’s a car campground at Steamboat Rock State Park, a stroll through the Mary E. Theler Wetlands or a deep hike into the backcountry of the North Cascades, there’s no shortage of hiking and camping in Washington under the stars.
-Pack your pillow and sleeping pad, load up your phone with an app like Star Walk and head out to any of these choice destinations for incredible stargazing across the Evergreen State.
+Pack your pillow and coffee brewing supplies, and load up your phone with an app like Star Walk and head out to any of these choice destinations for incredible stargazing across the Evergreen State.

 Distance: 7 miles round-trip